 The real estate industry in China is subject to government regulations, including measures that are intended to control real estate prices.
 The regulations at both central government level and local government level change from time to time, to either stimulate or depress the real estate market, and it is difficult to foresee the timing or direction of regulatory changes.
 In the fourth quarter of 2016, local governments in more than 20 cities issued notices to restrict purchases of houses, including Beijing, Shanghai, Shenzhen, Guangzhou and Tianjin.
 The restrictive measures include, but are not limited to, an adjustment to the percentage of required down payment, more restrictive eligibility requirement imposed on purchasers and a limit on the maximum number of houses one may purchase.
 During the first quarter of 2017, a new round of restrictive measures at national level has permeated into more than 30 cities, including both first-tier and second-tier cities.
 For example, first-tier cities such as Beijing and Guangzhou further increased the percentage of required down payment.
 Meanwhile, a number of second-tier cities such as Hangzhou, Fuzhou, Nanjing, Changsha and Shijiazhuang have set a series of restrictions, including the maximum number of houses one may purchase, the maximum amount of mortgage loan(s) one may borrow, and the percentage of required down payment.
+In 2017, local governments of both first-tier and second-tier cities have also promulgated various policies to impose restrictions or eligibility requirements on buyers purchasing real estate.
 It is uncertain for how long these measures will remain in effect, and whether the central or local governments will further tighten their policies or adopt new measures that are less restrictive.
 Frequent changes in government policies may also create uncertainty that could discourage investment in real estate.
-Our business may be materially and adversely affected as a result of decreased transaction volumes or real estate prices that may result from government policies.
+Our business may be materially and adversely affected as a result of decreased transaction volumes or real estate prices that may result from govern